espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Bottled Roc.md

 **Activate** 2 Interact

 This bottle contains a shrunken bird preserved with its feathers intact.
 When opened, the contents reconstitute into a Gargantuan effigy of a great roc, which can appear in the air instead of on the ground.
 The roc Grabs up to two creatures, then Flies up to 90 feet and Releases the creatures.
-The creatures must be within 15 feet of the roc for it to Grab them; if any of them are unwilling to be [[Grabbed]], the roc must [[Grapple]] them with a +17 Athletics modifier or fail to pick them up.
+The creatures must be within 15 feet of the roc for it to Grab them; if any of them are unwilling to be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]], the roc must [[Grapple]] them with a +17 Athletics modifier or fail to pick them up.

 * * *